 Erected 2017 by William G. Pomeroy Foundation.
 (Marker Number 372.)

 Topics and series.
 This historical marker is listed in these topic lists: Civil Rights • Women.
 In addition, it is included in the Elizabeth Cady Stanton, the William G. Pomeroy Foundation, and the Women's Suffrage 🗳️ series lists.

 Location.
 43° 0.405′ N, 74° 22.458′ W. Marker is in Johnston, New York, in Fulton County.
 Marker is on North William Street near Church Street, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Johnstown NY 12095, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 2, 2019.
-This page originally submitted on July 20, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 96 times since then.
+It was originally submitted on July 20, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 145 times since then.
 Photos: 1. submitted on July 20, 2019, by Steve Stoessel of Niskayuna, New York.
 2. submitted on July 21, 2019, by Steve Stoessel of Niskayuna, New York.
 3. submitted on July 21, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.